 A “LEADER AND BEST”

-Lewand possesses a strong educational background, having received a Bachelor of Arts degree from the University of Michigan in 1991, and completing both his Juris Doctor at the University of Michigan Law School and his Master’s degree in business administration from the University of Michigan Business School in 1996.
+Lewand possesses a strong educational background, having received a Bachelor of Arts degree from the University of Michigan in 1991, and completing both his Juris Doctor at the University of Michigan Law School and Master in Business Administration from the University of Michigan Business School in 1996.
 Lewand aided the Michigan football program in various capacities on a volunteer basis while attending the school.
 He also worked for the Lions on a part-time basis while completing work on his graduate degrees.

 In 1991, Lewand served as an environmental advisor for the Governor of Indiana, Evan Bayh.
 Following a year in that position, he entered graduate school at Michigan.
 He spent time working for the law firm of Dickinson Wright in Detroit, and the Chicago law firm of Kirkland and Ellis.
 In the summer of 1993, he worked in the White House in the Counsel’s Office for Presidential Personnel.

 Lewand’s family history is entrenched in the Detroit area community.
-His father, F. Thomas Lewand, works as an attorney and was both the Chief of Staff for former Governor James Blanchard and the Chairman of the Michigan Democratic Party.
+His father, F. Thomas Lewand, now serves on the staff of newly-elected Detroit Mayor Mike Duggan as group executive for jobs and economic growth.
+He worked as an attorney for 43 years and was both the Chief of Staff for former Governor James Blanchard and the Chairman of the Michigan Democratic Party.
 His late grandfather, Joseph B. Sullivan, was a judge in the Michigan Court of Appeals and was the deputy mayor of Detroit in the 1960s.

 OFF THE FIELD